HTW-ALADIN/documentation/chapters/ALADIN/Tasks/TaskTypes.md

   name: python3
 ---

-# Assessment Type
+# Task Type

-Assessment Types in ALADIN are structured as follows:
+Task Types in ALADIN are structured as follows:

 ## Subject Matter